Uyanide/dotfiles/README.md

 ## Eww

--   **"main"**, modified from [syndrizzle/hotfiles](https://github.com/syndrizzle/hotfiles/tree/bspwm) without notification center.
+-   `main`, main dashboard, modified from [syndrizzle/hotfiles](https://github.com/syndrizzle/hotfiles/tree/bspwm) without notification center.
--   **"lyrics"**, dependent on api from [akashrchandran/spotify-lyrics-api](https://github.com/akashrchandran/spotify-lyrics-api) and [a small program](https://github.com/Uyanide/spotify-lyrics) from myself.
+-   `lyrics`, scrolling lyrics player, dependents on api from [akashrchandran/spotify-lyrics-api](https://github.com/akashrchandran/spotify-lyrics-api) and [a small program](https://github.com/Uyanide/spotify-lyrics) from myself <small>(which also happens to be my frist Golang program :D)</small>.
--   weather API from [Openweather](https://openweathermap.org/), requires API Key and two systemd files in `.utils/`
+-   `lyrics-single`, similars to `lyrics`, but limited to a single line and therefore fits well in statusbar.

 ## Grub theme